Got A Problem? Call A Consultant!

 In my opinion Dog Consultants are, like many things, not a necessity but are a definite convenience.
 A good canine behaviorist or trainer can lend a hand to help solve dog dilemmas without you having to do the digging for information yourself.

-Some services are strictly for breed selection, some are straight telephone consultation, and some offer a variety of problem solving methods.
+Some services are strictly for breed selection, some are straight telephone consultation, and some offer a variety of training and problem solving methods.
 If your consultant is knowledgeable it can save lots of headaches and time.

 Many people keep open accounts with their counselor and call with any questions that come up concerning their pet.
 Beginning with choosing a breed, locating a breeder of that breed, making sure that breeder is a good one and not just a puppy factory, buying products and equipment, and any training or management questions that come up.